robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 got both directly from the code and from the `get_keyword_documentation` method, the latter has precedence.

-.. note:: Getting general library documentation is supported in Robot
-          Framework 2.6.2 and newer.

 Named argument syntax with dynamic libraries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~